theorlbooth/Music-Worldwide/README.md

     fetchData()
   }, [currentPlaylist])
 ```
 With the **Bing API** we faced the challenge to include a key in the header of the fetch request.
-This was finally resolved by studying the axios documentation and using an .env file.
+This was finally resolved by studying the axios documentation and using a .env file.

 ```
 const { data: dataNews } = await axios.get(